Data-driven core collapse supernova multilateration with first neutrino events: Results

-After estimating and correcting for the bias, the distributions of the de-biased lag minus the true time difference, $Z-\tau$, are shown in Fig.~\ref{fig:pairlags}.
-As $Z-\tau$ is the difference between the de-biased lag and the true lag, it should ideally be zero.
-Indeed, the distributions over the Monte Carlo trials are seen to be largely symmetric and centered close to zero, though a negative tail is evident in pairings with smaller detectors.
-The widths of the distributions of $Z-\tau$ are listed in Table~\ref{tab:widths}, and are all narrower (though in the case of Super-Kamiokande and JUNO, just slightly) than the corresponding $t_1^A-t_1^B-\tau$ distributions.
+The effect of estimating and correcting for the first-event bias is shown in the $Z_{AB}-\tau_{AB}$ distributions of Fig.~\ref{fig:pairlags}.
+As $Z_{AB}-\tau_{AB}$ is the difference between the corrected lag and the true lag, it should ideally be zero.
+Indeed, the distributions over the Monte Carlo trials are seen to be largely symmetric and centered close to zero, though a negative tail is evident in pairings between larger and smaller detectors.
+The widths of the distributions of $Z_{AB}-\tau_{AB}$ are listed in Table~\ref{tab:widths}, and are all narrower (though just slightly in the case of Super-Kamiokande and JUNO) than the corresponding uncorrected distributions of Fig.~\ref{fig:prelags}.

-Fig.~\ref{fig:resbiasrms} shows the mean residual bias, {\em i.e.}, the mean of the $Z-\tau$ distribution, as a function of the second experiment yield, where the first detector (Super-Kamiokande) is held at an average yield of 7800 events.
+Fig.~\ref{fig:resbiasrms} shows the mean residual bias, {\em i.e.}, the mean of the $Z_{AB}-\tau_{AB}$ distribution, as a function of the relative average yields.
 The behavior of the mean residual bias is largely uniform across different detector locations, and therefore across true lag values.
-Even with the smallest detector, SNO+, expecting 280 events at 10 kpc from the chosen model, the residual bias is less than 1~ms. As the yields become more symmetric, one expects the residual bias to approach zero, but in fact it approaches $+0.2$~ms, a result of the rising $\overline{\nu}_e$ energy at early times coupled with the higher energy threshold for detecting IBD events in Super-Kamiokande, the sole water detector among the four simulated.
-The mean observed RMS decreases from $O(10)$~ms to a minimum variability around $O(3)$~ms with increasing yield.
-For all yields, the residual bias is much smaller than the observed RMS, which reflects the measurement uncertainty for any single trial (or supernova event).
+Even with the smallest detector, SNO+, expecting 280 events at 10 kpc from the $27M_\odot$ model, the residual bias is less than 1~ms, compared with nearly 15~ms before correction, an improvement better than a factor of 10.
+As the yields become more symmetric, this improvement is less noticeable (as before, the mean residual bias actually approaches $+0.2$~ms due to the aforementioned higher energy threshold for Super-Kamiokande).
+The mean observed RMS, which reflects the measurement uncertainty for any single trial ({\it i.e.}, supernova event), decreases from around 10~ms to a minimum variability of around 3~ms with increasing relative yield.
+For all relative yields, the residual bias is much smaller than the observed RMS.

-Mean residual biases and mean observed RMS's are also shown for the $11.2M_\odot$ model, again with the LS220 equation of state.
-As with the $27M_\odot$ model, the mean bias remains below 1~ms, and the mean RMS decreases from $O(10)$~ms to around $O(3)$~ms.